-There are certain rules that are very important in a well edited production, some of these rules are usually stated in black and white in the video editing institutes while some are not mentioned and left for the video editor to figure out on their own Here a few rules are:
+There are certain rules that are very important in a well-edited production, some of these rules are usually stated in black and white in the video editing institutes while some are not mentioned and left for the video editor to figure out on their own Here a few rules are:

 - The Perfect Length.

 One of the most important reasons for this skill is to ensure that footages last only for the time in which they are relevant.
 Any extra length of footage in the final output that seems not to carry any weight or seems to be unnecessary would always serve as a dent in the video editor’s work.
-This however is not directly mentioned in institutes but simply implied.
+This, however, is not directly mentioned in institutes but simply implied.
 Making footage too short to be comprehensible is also a flaw in editing that can render a whole editing job useless.
-This rule is very important for editing for Television where programs have time slots and would simply be yanked off the air, when the time expires.
+This rule is very important for editing for Television where programs have time slots and would simply be yanked off the air when the time expires.
 Same with commercial ads that are paid for by the second and an extra second might mean an advertising budget overshoot.
 The length of each shot also falls under this rule.
-Depending on what the film is to be used for shot duration may range from 5 to 30 seconds, this requires that editors work hand in hand with videographers in capturing enough shots to tell a story without dragging out time on a single shot.
+Depending on what the film is to be used for a short duration may range from 5 to 30 seconds, this requires that editors work hand in hand with videographers in capturing enough shots to tell a story without dragging out time on a single shot.